fitzterra/ServoOsc/README.md

 Some of the main features:

-* Run as many servos as available digital pins (only D0 is not available)
+* Run as many servos as available digital pins.
 * Servos can be attached and detached at run time.
 * Servos can be stopped and started - when stopped, it continues to keep the cycle position in the background (as long as the update() method is called).